ashleve/rootutils/README.md

 ## Autoroot

-`autoroot` is an experimental package that reduces `pyrootutils` to single import, without the need to execute any setup calls.
+`autoroot` is an experimental package that reduces `rootutils` to single import, without the need to execute any setup calls.
 This means just the act of importing this dependency (`import autorootcwd`) causes execution of recurrent search for `.project-root` file.

 Installation:
 ```bash